-One of the main objectives of the course is to demonstrate the link between the structure and function of biopolymers, cell compartments, and different cell types.
+One of the main objectives of the course is to demonstrate the link between the structure and function of biopolymers, cell compartments, different cell types.
 The second objective is to evaluate the relationship in the chain: the function of a cellular component at the molecular \rightarrow cellular \rightarrow organism level.
 The third objective is to understand the medical role of DNA, RNA and proteins.
-It is important that any pathological process can be based on cellular changes: metabolic defects; structural defects; signaling defects; defects in cellular contacts; etc. Knowing the organization and functioning of the cell / cells provides the medical student the chance to understand the mechanisms of human disease production and ways of solving pathological processes.
+It is important that any pathological process can be based on cellular changes: metabolic defects; structural defects; signaling defects; defects in cellular contacts; etc. Knowing the organization and functioning of the cell / cells provides the student of Faculty of Stomatology the chance to understand the mechanisms of human disease production and ways of solving pathological processes.
 21st Century Medicine is MOLECULAR MEDICINE.

-- Language (s) of the course: Romanian, Russian, English, French. - Beneficiaries: students of the 1st year, Faculty of Medicine 1, Faculty of Medicine 2, Specialty Medicine.
+- Language (s) of the discipline: Romanian, Russian and English. - Beneficiaries: students of the 1st year, Faculty of Stomatology.